 "The club's 150 years old and we don't want it going out of the Premiership."

-Former Gloucester coach Redpath, who was appointed as director of rugby on a four-year contract in June, has been offered the chance to remain at Sale as backs coach, a role Diamond expects him to accept.
+Former Gloucester coach Redpath, who was in June, has been offered the chance to remain at Sale as backs coach, a role Diamond expects him to accept.

 The Sharks have made their worst start to a Premiership season, losing their first seven matches.